 Method

-In a microwavable bowl, combine sugar, ground fresh chili paste, salt and vinegar.
+In a microwavable bowl, combine sugar, chili garlic sauce, salt and vinegar.
 Heat up for a minute or until sugar is dissolved.
 Stir the sauce with a spoon to blend all the ingredients in.
 Add the crushed, toasted peanuts and top with the sliced cilantro.

 Comment through Facebook